VilteNor/GoReviewAPI/README.md

     "email" : "migle@gmail.com"
 }
 ```

 **@PATCH requests**

-To update the user's details (either email or full name) via a <mark style="background-color: lightblue">PATCH</mark> request, use JSON raw format and the following notations:
+To update the user's details (either email or full name) via a <mark style="background-color: lightblue">PATCH</mark> request in Postman,, use JSON raw format and the following notations:

 ```
 {